oddmayo/Obsidian-Vaults/University of Milan/Advanced Microeconomics/Micro5 - RDP.md

 Most important points in Prospect Theory (Kahnemand and Tversky 1979) [[Micro4 - Uncertainty]]

-1. *Change rather than levels*: utility seems better described by changes in consumption rather than by levels of unsumption
+1. *Change rather than levels*: utility seems better described by changes in consumption rather than by levels of consumption
 2. *Loss aversion*: losses loom larger than gains
 3. *Diminishing sensitivity*: people are risk averse in the gain domain, but risk loving in the loss